dylanmc/CryptoBook/src/1_Introduction.md

 ## Things to ponder

+ 1. you may have noticed that the cipher in this chapter has been called the Caesar Cipher but the cardboard version is called the Reverse Caesar Cipher.
+What do you think the difference between them is?
+Is there an advantage or disadvantage to either of them?

- 1. if a computer can decrypt a message in 1 millisecond^[that's 1/1000-th of a second.], how long would it take, on average, to decrypt a Caesar Cipher message whose key you don't know^[Hint: first, how many different possible keys are there?
+ 1. if it took you one minute to try to decrypt a message using a key you guessed, how long would it take, on average, to decrypt a Caesar Cipher message whose key you don't know^[Hint: first, how many different possible keys are there?
 It's safe to guess that on average, you'll have to try half of them before guessing the right one.]?
+If it takes a computer 1 millisecond try one key on a message, how long, on average, would it take to decrypt a message without knowing the key?

  2. how much more secure would it be to have weird symbols (Greek letters or Egyption heiroglyphics), instead of letters, for the cyphertext in a Caesar's Cipher?
 Explain your answer.

  3. _key distribution_ is the challenge of getting the secret key to your friend.
 One way to distribute a key would be to include it in some hidden way in the message.
 Come up with a few ways you could do this with the Ceasar Cipher.
 Another way would be to agree on a shared key when in the same room as your friend.
 What are some of the advantages and disadvantages of these two approaches?

 ## Take-aways